 How to actually read a place with several lines

 Work in order.
-First, list every line within range of the place and note how close each one is — closer lines speak louder.
-Second, identify the dominant voice, usually a luminary or the nearest line.
-Third, read the supporting lines as modifiers of that lead.
-Fourth, check for parans at your latitude that add themes no visible line explains.
-What you end up with isn't a label but a short paragraph: "primarily a Moon-line home, warmed by Venus, with a Saturn undertone that asks for structure."
+First, use one disclosed distance model to list the lines worth reviewing and record how close each one is.
+Second, identify the likely lead voice, usually the nearest line or a luminary in traditional practice.
+Third, read the supporting lines as modifiers.
+Fourth, check for parans at your latitude.
+What you end up with is not a verdict but a hypothesis: "primarily a Moon-line home, warmed by Venus, with a Saturn undertone that asks for structure."

-That paragraph is far more useful than "my Jupiter city," because it tells you what the place actually supports and what it will quietly demand.
-The fastest way to see all of this is on an interactive map, where overlapping lines and their distances are visible at a glance.
-Explore the live demo with example charts, or build your own 40-line globe to read your real stacks.
-If your ideal blend runs somewhere unreachable, what to do when you can't move covers the workarounds.
+That paragraph is more useful than "my Jupiter city" because it shows the assumptions behind the reading.
+Explore the live demo with example charts, or build your own 40-line globe to compare the real distances.
+If your ideal blend runs somewhere unreachable, what to do when you can't move covers the workarounds; if no line makes the review list, the line-light guide explains why that is not a bad result.

 See it on your own chart